101 Deep Questions to Ask Your Boyfriend, Girlfriend or Partner

 6. If a crystal ball could tell you the truth about yourself, your life, the future or anything else, what would you want to know?

-7. Is there something that you’ve dreamt of doing for a long time?
+7. Is there something that you’ve dreamed of doing for a long time?
 Why haven’t you done it?

 In the spirit of bringing the best out of one another, this question can help you plan a future in which you do just that.
 Why not encourage your partner to follow their dreams and talk through it with them if they get stuck?